 - a.
-Within 20 calendar days of delivery of the Complaint for Single Bankruptcy, Respondent must deliver, using a form that CFP Board provides, an Answer that admits or denies the existence of the Bankruptcy Matter and states whether Respondent has any other Bankruptcy Matter. - b.
-If Respondent has another Bankruptcy Matter, Respondent must provide the name of the debtor, the date of the first filing in the Bankruptcy Matter, and the court in which of the Bankruptcy Matter is pending.
-In this circumstance, CFP Board Counsel must deliver an Amended Complaint, which will proceed to a hearing as set forth in Article 10. - c.
-If Respondent has no other Bankruptcy Matter, Respondent may accept an Order of Public Censure, in which case CFP Board Counsel will issue an Order of Public Censure, the DEC will not hold a hearing, and CFP Board will not charge Respondent a fee.
-If Respondent has no other Bankruptcy Matter and does not accept an Order of Public Censure, Respondent must state in the Answer whether the Bankruptcy Matter demonstrates an inability to manage responsibly the Respondent's or the business's financial affairs and provide the factual basis for Respondent's statement.
-In this circumstance, the Complaint will proceed to a hearing as set forth in Article 10 and CFP Board will charge Respondent a hearing fee.
+Within 2030 calendar days of delivery of the Complaint for Single Bankruptcy, Respondent must deliver to CFP Board Counsel, using a form that CFP Board provides, and Bankruptcy Answer that admits or denies the existence of the Bankruptcy Matter, admits or denies that the Bankruptcy Matter demonstrates an inability to manage responsibly the Respondent's or the business's financial affairs, and states whether Respondent has any other Bankruptcy Matter. - b.
+If Respondent has another Bankruptcy Matter, Respondent must provide the name of the debtor, the date of the first filing in the Bankruptcy Matter, and the court in which the Bankruptcy Matter is or was pending, the case number of the Bankruptcy Matter-is pending, and a copy of any petition filed in the Bankruptcy Matter.
+In this circumstance, CFP Board Counsel must deliver an Amended Complaint, which will proceed to a hearing as set forth in Article 10.

+- 1. If CFP Board Counsel must deliver an Amended Complaint to Respondent; and - 2.
+Respondent must deliver to CFP Board Counsel, within 30 calendar days of delivery of the Amended Complaint, a written Answer to the Amended Complaint that satisfies the requirements of Article 3.2. - c.
+If Respondent has no other Bankruptcy Matter, and admits that the Bankruptcy Matter demonstrates an inability to manage responsibly the Respondent's or the business's financial affairs, then Respondent may accept an Order of Public Censure, in which case CFP Board Counsel will issue-deliver to Respondent an Order of Public Censure, the DEC will not hold a hearing, and CFP Board will not charge Respondent athe hearing fee.
+If Respondent has no other Bankruptcy Matter and does not accept CFP Board publishes an Order of Public Censure, Respondent must state in the Answer whether accordance with Article 17.7 - e.d.lf Respondent has no other Bankruptcy Matter and denies that the Bankruptcy Matter demonstrates an inability to manage responsibly the Respondent's or the business's financial affairs and, then Respondent must provide the factual basis for Respondent's statement.denial in the Bankruptcy Answer.
+In this circumstance, the Complaint for Single Bankruptcy will proceed to a hearing as set forth in Article 10 and, CFP Board will charge Respondent athe hearing fee, and CFP Board Counsel may file a written statement, no later than 30 calendar days prior to the Hearing, setting forth CFP Board's position concerning Respondent's denial.